Longest Stage Of A Fire

 Detailed Explanation

 During this stage, the fire's behavior is heavily influenced by the "fire triangle"—the three elements required for combustion: heat, fuel, and oxygen.
-As the fire grows, it consumes available fuel and generates more heat, which in turn accelerates the spread.
+Now, as the fire grows, it consumes available fuel and generates more heat, which in turn accelerates the spread.
 The growth stage is also when flashover—a sudden and dangerous transition where all combustible materials in a room ignite almost simultaneously—can occur.
 This makes the growth stage not only the longest but also one of the most dangerous phases of a fire.

 Step-by-Step or Concept Breakdown